Interception

 Advantages:

-- Easiest to set up
+- Easiest to set up (loopback listener only)

-- Minimal system changes
+- Minimal system routing changes

 Disadvantages: